A coarse-grained model of single particle diffusion

 There is just one problem: our diffusion model is too volatile!
 The figure below shows the initial automaton as well as its updates after each of two time steps.
 In a true diffusion process, all of the particles would not rush out of the central square in a single time step, only for some of them to return in the next step.

 Revisiting our original example, say that dA is equal to 0.2.
 After the first time step, only 20% of the central cell’s particles will be spread to its neighbors.
-Of these particles, 5% will be spread to diagonal neighbors, and 20% will be spread to adjacent neighbors.
-The figure below illustrates that after one time step, the central square has concentration 0.8, its adjacent neighbors have concentration 0.2dA = 0.04, and its diagonal neighbors have concentration 0.05dA = 0.01.
+Of these particles, 5% will be spread to each diagonal neighbor, and 20% will be spread to each adjacent neighbor.
+The figure below illustrates that after one time step, the central square has concentration equal to 0.8, its adjacent neighbors have concentration equal to 0.2dA = 0.04, and its diagonal neighbors have concentration equal to 0.05dA = 0.01.

 Adding a second particle to our diffusion simulation

-We now will add B particles to the simulation, which we assume also start with 100% concentration in the central square.
+We now will add B particles to the simulation, which we assume also start with concentration equal to 1 in the central square and 0 elsewhere.
 Recall that B, our “predator” molecule, diffuses half as fast as A, the “prey” molecule.
 If we set the diffusion rate dB equal to 0.1, then our cells after a time step will be updated as shown in the figure below.
 This figure represents the concentration of the two particles in each cell as an ordered pair ([A], [B]).

 A figure showing cellular concentrations after one time step for two particles A and B that start at maximum concentration in the central square and diffuse at rates dA = 0.2 and dB = 0.1.
 Each cell is labeled by the ordered pair ([A], [B]).